angular/angular/docs/TRIAGE_AND_LABELS.md

 Managed by googlebot.
 Indicates whether a PR has a CLA on file for its author(s).
-Only issues with `cla:yes` should be merged into master.
+Only issues with `cla:yes` should be merged into main.

 ### `aio: preview`
 * _**Who adds it:** Any team member.
 (Typically the author or a reviewer.)_